-NLB Water will develop, finance, build and operate oil & gas wastewater processing and recycling facilities using a proprietary technology solution-set where produced water is converted into valuable resources, including reusable brine with pre-defined NaCl levels.
-The treatment process takes contaminated wastewater as feedstock and produce particle-free, sanitized, partially desalinated and pH adjusted frac water for reuse, clean fresh water, pure heavy brine and high purity commodity non-toxic chemicals.
+NLB Water finance, build and operate oil & gas wastewater processing and recycling solutions using our proprietary technology.
+The treatment process takes contaminated wastewater as feedstock and produce particle-free, sanitized, partially desalinated and pH adjusted frac water for reuse, clean fresh water and pure heavy brine.

-Our unique, multi-phased electrochemical process address the key problems facing oil & gas producers in terms of operational efficiency and material balance re-use.
+Our unique, multi-phased membrane- and electrochemical process address the key problems facing oil & gas producers in terms of operational efficiency and material balance re-use.

 Problems We Solve